hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 When used in conjunction with Azure ML, MLflow allows you to easily manage and track your machine learning experiments, regardless of whether you are working alone or as part of a team.
 You can keep track of metrics, parameters, and artifacts associated with each experiment, and use MLflow to reproduce past results and compare different runs.

-In this tutorial, we will provide you with step-by-step guidance on how to use Azure Machine Learning and MLflow to conduct and track a machine learning experiment in PyTorch, specifically training a convolutional neural network (CNN) model for MNIST classification.
+In this tutorial, we will provide you with step-by-step guidance on how to use Azure Machine Learning and MLflow to conduct and track a machine learning experiment in PyTorch, specifically training a simple neural network model for MNIST classification.
 By the end of this tutorial, you will have a practical understanding of how to use Azure Machine Learning and MLflow to streamline your machine learning workflow and achieve reproducible results.
 Let's get started!

 If you do not already have an Azure subscription, sign up for a free trial at https://azure.microsoft.com.